-- A. Minimize soil disturbance property-wide. - B. Promote carbon sequestration in management practices. - C. Restore sandplain grassland to allow for the natural migration of bordering vegetative wetland in response to sea-level rise. - D. Site the trail at Quenomica South on the highest elevation possible while maintaining good views of the pond from the trail. - E. Utilize adjustable stairs and a tie-off system for kayaks to accommodate fluctuating water levels and impacts of sea-level rise.
+- A. Minimize soil disturbance property-wide. - a.
+Conduct annual mowing when ground is frozen or dry. - b.
+Utilize rotational grazing to manage woody vegetation. - c.
+Cut trees for sandplain grassland restoration work during the winter. - d.
+Maintain a vegetated upland buffer between the pond and the sandplain grassland restoration area. - B. Promote carbon sequestration in management practices. - C. Restore sandplain grassland to allow for the natural migration of bordering vegetative wetland in response to sea-level rise and increase carbon sequestration on the Preserve. - D. Site the trail at Quenomica South on the highest elevation possible while maintaining good views of the pond from the trail. - E. Utilize adjustable stairs and a tie-off system for kayaks to accommodate fluctuating water levels and impacts of sea-level rise.